sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/datadog.md

 Refer to [Configuring the OpenTelemetry Collector](../configuration/configure-otel.html) for more details.

-### Configuring sites and sustainability settings
+### Configuring site and sustainability settings

-Monitored systems are grouped into sites.
-You can easily customize this grouping to represent data centers or server rooms to view their consumption in kilowatts per hour, related cost in dollars, and carbon footprint in metric tons.

-To define sites, open the `config/hws-config.yaml` file and customize the `extraLabels` section as shown in the example below:
+A site represents the data center or the server room in which all the systems to be monitored are located.
+Configure your site in the `extraLabels` section of the `config/hws-config.yaml` file as shown in the example below:

 ```yaml
 extraLabels:
   site: boston
 ```

-You must define at least one site, but add as many sites as needed.

 You also need to update the `extraMetrics` section as shown in the example below to allow **${project.name}** to calculate the electricity costs and the carbon footprint of your site: